KoenVdH/Cochlear-Implant-Simulator/README.md

 # Cochlear-Implant-Simulator
 Cochlear implants are a hearing solution for people with a moderate to profound hearing loss.

-Intermediate
-Full instructions provided
-2 hours
-511
-Cochlear Implant Simulator
-Things used in this project
-Hardware components
+# Hardware components
 Wemos D1 Mini
-×	1
 1 meter of WS2812B LEDSTRIP
-×	1
 Electret Microphone with Amplifier MAX4466
-×	1
 Acrylic plate 10 mm thick (148 x 210 mm and 30 x 210 mm)

-×	1
-Software apps and online services
+# Software apps and online services
 Arduino IDE

-Arduino IDE
-Hand tools and fabrication machines
+# Hand tools and fabrication machines
 Drill / Driver, Cordless
-Drill / Driver, Cordless
 Hot glue gun (generic)
-Hot glue gun (generic)
 Soldering iron (generic)

-Soldering iron (generic)
-Story
+# tory
 Goal of this project is to create awareness for the cochlear implant as a hearing solution for people with a moderate to profound hearing loss.
 Furthermore it is a nice exercise to learn about Arduino, audio sampling, FFT processing and addressable LED strips.

 The algorithm implemented is designed to show nice visuals under different noise conditions and different type of microphones.
 It is by no means a representation of the algorithms as implemented by the different cochlear implant manufactures.